FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v3.html.markdown

   PostgreSQL 9.5, 9.6, 10 and 11, example values: "9.5", "9.6", "10", "11".
 Microsoft SQL Server
   databases support 2014 SE and 2014 EE, example values: "2014_SE", "2014_EE".
   Changing this parameter will create a new resource.

+* `port` -
+  (Optional)
+  Specifies the database port information.
+The MySQL database port ranges from 1024 to 65535 (excluding 12017 and 33071, which are occupied by the RDS system and cannot be used).
+The PostgreSQL database port ranges from 2100 to 9500.
+The Microsoft SQL Server database port can be 1433 or ranges from 2100 to 9500, excluding 5355 and 5985.
+If this parameter is not set, the default value is as follows: For MySQL, the default value is 3306.
+For PostgreSQL, the default value is 5432.
+For Microsoft SQL Server, the default value is 1433.
+Changing this parameter will create a new resource.

 The `volume` block supports: